Graduate Short Term Exchange

 EligibilityView details Hide details

-Any student enrolled in the MBA or IMBA program may apply to study abroad on a part-time (3-7.5 SSB credits) basis.
+Any student enrolled in the MBA program may apply to study abroad on a part-time (3-7.5 SSB credits) basis.

 To be eligible for a short term exchange abroad, students must:

 - Complete all 5000-level required courses prior to departure and a minimum of 24 credits at Schulich.
 Students with advanced standing should consult the MBA Program Handbook for eligibility requirements.

 - Attain a cumulative grade point average (GPA) of at least 5 (B) on those 24 credits.

 - Complete the application process and be offered a space at one of our partner schools.